pavlovichk/rsschool-cv/cv.md

 }
 ```
 ## Work experience:
-Nothing yet…
+Only like a doctor :)

 ## Education and courses:
 * Git video courses on YouTube channel Artsiom Rusau QA Life
 * JavaScript https://learn.javascript.ru/
 * LeverX Intro to IT course
 ## Language:
-English level - A2
+English level - A2 (I have some speaking practice, but not with native speakers)